ikenox/comment-api-on-gae/README.md

-# Commenting API Service on GAE
+# Commenting API service on GAE

 An commenting API service which is run on GAE, based on Clean Architecture and Domain Driven Design